 Regular potting mixes are high in organic matter such as peat moss, compost, and coco coir because these mediums are ideal for most foliage plants.
 However, cacti don’t require the same levels of organic matter as most other plants do, so cactus soil is composed of mainly inorganic materials such as perlite, pumice, grit, gravel, and/or sand.

 One of the biggest differentiators between cactus soil and regular potting mix is its moisture retention.
 Although regular potting mix usually drains well, the organic materials in the soil soak up and retain moisture.
-Cactus soil does not retain moisture for as long since it is primarily made up of inorganic materials, which also helps to prevent root rot.
+Cactus soil does not retain moisture because it is primarily made up of inorganic materials, which also helps to prevent root rot.

-Cacti have delicate roots that grow best when there is proper air circulation in the potting medium.
-Cacti soil is less dense than a regular potting mix, which improves the aeration and allows the cacti roots to thrive.
+Cacti have delicate roots that grow best with proper air circulation in the potting medium.
+Cacti soil is less dense than a regular potting mix, which improves aeration and allows the cacti roots to thrive.

 Regular potting soil is rich and is often amended with additional fertilizers to help boost plant growth.
-Cacti are not accustomed to rich soils and do best in nutrient-poor mediums such as cacti soils/mixes.
+Cacti are not accustomed to rich soils and do best in nutrient-poor mediums.